stackb/rules_proto/DEVELOPMENT.md

   implementation.
 - `//pkg/language/noop`: contains an empty extension that can be used as a starting template.
 - `//pkg/protoc`: a core package that defines the registry, language, rule interfaces, and much of the implementation.
-I'm not sure why I named it `protoc`.
 - `//pkg/rule/...`: rule implementations.
 - `//plugin/...`: directories here contain `proto_plugin` rules.
 In some cases, the plugin tool is built here, possibly depending on language-specific deps.